OpenBB-finance/OpenBB/website/content/terminal/faqs/bugs_support_feedback.md

 ---
-title: Bugs, Support and Feedback
+title: Bugs, Support, and Feedback
 sidebar_position: 5
 description: Submit a bug report or support ticket for the OpenBB Terminal
 keywords: